 Hit the shops

 Naples has some unique handmade arts and crafts that make wonderful souvenirs or gifts.
 Pulcinella dolls (Mr Punch dolls) and presepi (nativity scenes) are a mania here, particularly in the shops along Via San Gregorio Armeno.
 For sweet-toothed friends there are much-loved chocolate shops here; established as early as the 19th century.
-Follow your nose and you’ll find such treats as chocolate logs in an array of flavours, and miniature Mount Vesuvius shaped delights.
+Follow your nose and you’ll find such treats as chocolate logs in an array of flavours, and miniature Mount Vesuvius shaped delights on a Italy cruise.

 It would be a crime to visit Naples and not sample pizza or ice cream, or both.
 Near the port, the Antica Pizzeria del Borgo Orefici serves an adventurous selection of the former, but save space for an amazing ice cream from Chalet Ciro or Otranto.

 Yolanda writes for Time Out, Saga magazine and national newspapers.
 Luckily, early family holidays spent ‘cowering in terror in the car as it torturously climbed the Alps to Italy’ didn’t deter a travel-writing career.

 Uncover Naples’ cultural gems on a Shore Experience with us

 Once you’ve booked your P&O Cruises Mediterranean cruise holiday you can browse and book exciting shore experiences on My P&O Cruises.
 There’s an eye-opening array of experiences available.
 Perhaps you’ll time travel back to ancient Herculaneum; feel fabulous on a jaunt to the exclusive island of Capri; or learn the art of creating the perfect Neapolitan pizza.